Communication with Society

 Monetary Contributions

-The DIC Group’s monetary contributions in fiscal year 2022 amounted to approximately ¥101 million.
-This represents a significant increase from the previous fiscal year attributable to the provision of assistance for humanitarian support for Ukrainian refugees.
-Monetary contributions in Japan consisted of a designated donation of around ¥12 million to support education and research and approximately ¥49 million to specified public service promotion corporations and for other social contribution–related purposes.
+The DIC Group’s monetary contributions in fiscal year 2023 amounted to approximately ¥78 million.
+Monetary contributions in Japan consisted of a designated donation of around ¥9 million to support education and research and approximately ¥18 million to specified public service promotion corporations and for other social contribution–related purposes.
 The Group made no contributions to political organizations during the period.

 Participation in Industry Organizations